alexjh/badge-tracker/README.md

   [ ] Separate db schema for groups by number, region, type [ ] Stats on missing / close to achieved badges for groups [ ] Leader nicknames, real names
+  [ ] Use Flask-Nav to generate nicer navbar

 ## DB Layout